-“It’s amazing that our body just need a little love + attention + you see it starts healing.”
+“It’s amazing that our body just need a little love and attention and you see it starts healing.”

 “It’s amazing how you can recover once you have the correct information.
 Wendy is a genius!”

 Your body is not invincible.
-Sometimes it falls… It didn’t let you down on purpose – + it will do its best to recover if you help it.
-Be inspired by the ladies that have suffered diastasis recti + healed it – + now have a body that works properly + looks great. + their body confidence is well + truly back!
+Sometimes it falls… It didn’t let you down on purpose – and it will do its best to recover if you help it.
+Be inspired by the ladies that have suffered diastasis recti and healed it – and now have a body that works properly and looks great. and their body confidence is well and truly back!

 So, how did you feel about discovering diastasis recti?